AlacrisIO/legicash-facts/invariants.md

 A party may either time out or present a losing argument even though a winning one exists;
 in these cases, the party is consider to be failing, and third parties may declare themselves litigant and offer better arguments.
-This way, dishonest or failing parties (notably facilitators) cannot let the bad guys win and get away with other people's money.
+This way, dishonest or failing parties (notably operators) cannot let the bad guys win and get away with other people's money.
 When a party is found to have used a suboptimal argument, they are punished.
-If they are facilitators, they "lose their license" at which point the involuntary mass exit process starts.
+If they are operators, they "lose their license" at which point the involuntary mass exit process starts.

 Multiple third parties may be contesting the trial, and it might not be clear to the judge